 EXPLAIN SELECT * FROM orders WHERE customer_id = 123;

-Analyze the output to identify inefficiencies, such as full table scans or missing indexes, and use this information to refine your query.
+Analyze the output to identify inefficiencies, such as full table scans or missing indexes.

 Indexes are one of the most effective ways to speed up query performance.
-They allow MySQL to locate rows faster, reducing the need for full table scans.
+They allow MySQL to locate rows faster without scanning the entire table.
 However, improper use of indexes can lead to performance degradation.

-For example, if you frequently query by customer_id in the orders table, create an index like this:
+For example, if you frequently query by customer_id and order_date, create a composite index:

 Using SELECT * retrieves all columns from a table, even if you only need a few.
 This increases the amount of data transferred and processed, slowing down your query.